OJlezKal7eJlbMeLLlKa/SyntaxGame/README.md

 # SyntaxGame
 EN:
 SyntaxGame for training python syntaxis skills.This game can be used for studying python syntax or as a template for beginners of codding.
 Here's the instruction for usage:
 You should choose the ways and solve problems.
 Then you will achieve the good ending if you will complete all the tasks correctly.
+I had a little time and couldn't fix some bugs.
+I will improve this project and add more content.
 Instruction for instalation:
 Download repo and:
 For Windows: